-Since the initial HACP MTW Annual Plan was submitted in 2001, a major component of the HACP's MTW strategy has been to reposition the HACP's housing stock through a) preservation of successful developments and b) revitalization of distressed developments through strategic investments that integratere link public housing properties to their surrounding neighborhoods that will serve as a catalyst for the expansion of public and private investments in revitalizing neighborhoods. and act as a driver of other public and private investments to revitalize entire neighborhoods.
+Since the initial HACP MTW Annual Plan was submitted in 2001, a major component of the HACP's MTW strategy has been to reposition the HACP's housing stock through a) preservation of successful developments and b) revitalization of distressed developments through strategic investments that integrate public housing properties with their surrounding neighborhoods serving as a catalyst for the expansion of public and private investments in revitalizing neighborhoods.
+The HACP has also introduced market rate units into certain communities, such as Oak Hill, Garfield, and Allegheny Dwellings, to enhance their competitiveness and better integrate them into nearby neighborhoods.

-Initiated prior to the MTW, through three (3) HOPE VI redevelopment projects and continued through the MTW Program, the HACP has achieved great success.
+Initiated prior to MTW, through three (3) HOPE VI redevelopment projects and continued through the MTW Program, the HACP has achieved great success.

 A by-product of these redevelopment efforts is a reduced number of traditional, public housing units.
 This has been balanced by the addition of new affordable units supported by tax credits, project-based housing choice vouchers, and new units rented at market rates.
 In some of the HACP's mixed finance/mixed-income developments, a portion of the market rate units are rented at levels affordable to some low-income (80% of AMI) households.
 Traditional Housing Choice Vouchers also support low-income families and occupancy of units available in the private market.
-It should be noted that our efforts have also reduced housing densities in communities, provided mixed-income housing and provides housing with modern conveniences.
+It should be noted that our efforts have also reduced housing densities in communities, providing mixed-income housing and housing with modern conveniences.

-In recent years, however, The City of Pittsburgh has experienced rapid growth in the technology and healthcare industries in recent years and this has resulted in attracting high-end developers meeting to meet the supply and demand of influx of higher income residents moving into to the region.
-Neighborhoods once abundant with affordable market rate rents have experienced a surge in pricing for both new and existing units.
-Low-income families, including those utilizing Housing Choice Vouchers, have increasing difficulty locating affordable homesunits in neighborhoods of opportunity and are increasingly priced-out of additional neighborhoods as the market continues to shift.
+The City of Pittsburgh experienced rapid growth in the technology and healthcare industries in recent years and this has resulted in high-end developers meeting the supply and demand of of higher income residents moving into the region.
+Neighborhoods once abundant with affordable market rate rents experienced a surge in pricing for both new and existing units.
+Low-income families, including those utilizing Housing Choice Vouchers, have increasing difficulty locating affordable homes in neighborhoods of opportunity and are increasingly priced-out of additional neighborhoods as the market continues to shift.
 There is a lack of affordable units in the City of Pittsburgh that disproportionately affects families at and below 30 percent (30%) of area median income.
 The HACP recognizes the affordable housing need and is working to address these concerns through a variety of strategies, including increasing landlord outreach and the development of a payment standard reflective of the increasing cost of housing.
 One (1) core strategy continues to be the creation of new, affordable units supported by tax credits and project-based vouchers.
 This approach has enabled the HACP to continue serving substantially the same number of families as would have been served, absent the MTW demonstration designation.